Mechanical Engineering: Çilingiroğlu Engineering

 Electrical Engineering: Sanayi Engineering

-Structural Peer Review: Peter Bauer, Werkraum
+Structural Peer Review: Prof. Peter Bauer, Werkraum

 Ecotone occupies a transitional space between education and industry, forming part of the Yıldız Teknopark campus of Yıldız Technical University in Istanbul.
 Located between two buildings, the textile academy and a teaching block, its programme encompasses education, flexible co-working space, and meeting areas.
 The hybrid space is part of a campus designed with the intention to spark innovation and the development of new technologies.